COVID-19 hospital: Hong Kong

 Hospital care for COVID-19 patients in Hong Kong at the beginning of the pandemic was provided by existing isolation wards in the city's hospitals.
 With the number of existing wards being unable to accommodate the increasing patient numbers, the Hong Kong Hospital Authority (HA) sought to convert other wards and community facilities for COVID-19 treatment.
 For ward conversions, general wards in public hospitals were converted into standard negative pressure isolation wards in two phases, which by August 2020 lifted the total isolation bed capacity to 660.
 For conversion of community facilities, the AsiaWorld-Expo in Lantau Island has been used as a "community treatment facility" since August 1, 2020, with the venue converted to fit 900 beds to provide isolation and treatment for COVID-19 patients with mild symptoms and stable conditions.
-As of March 2021, the facility is put on standby due to low current demand for beds; however, it can be reactivated into service within 72 hours.
+As of March 2021, the facility was on standby due to low current demand for beds; however, it can be reactivated into service within 72 hours.

-On August 10, 2020, the Hong Kong government announced plans to construct a temporary hospital at Chek Lap Kok, Lantau Island, next to the AsiaWorld-Expo.
-The proposed hospital comprises 6 blocks, each being two-storey buildings, providing 800 to 1000 beds in isolation wards and medical facilities to treat COVID-19 patients with "suitable clinical conditions".
+On August 10, 2020, the Hong Kong government announced plans to construct another temporary hospital at Chek Lap Kok, Lantau Island, next to the AsiaWorld-Expo.
+The proposed hospital comprises 6 blocks, each being a two-storey building, providing 800 to 1000 beds in isolation wards and medical facilities to treat COVID-19 patients with "suitable clinical conditions".
 The wards and its facilities effectively free up beds in isolation wards of public hospitals as it offers hospital-grade intravenous medications and oxygen therapy.

 Construction of the hospital began in October 2020, and was completed in four months, with the number of provided beds confirmed at 816.
 The facility, named the North Lantau Hospital Hong Kong Infection Control Centre, was handed over to the HA in January 2021 for opening preparations, and patient admissions officially began on February 26.

 Russia

-Hospital services in many parts of Russia are under pressure amidst increased patient numbers and poor facilities as the pandemic hit.
-The strain is particularly heavy in the country's capital, Moscow, where they are more equipped than any other region countrywide, but also having by far the highest patient numbers.
+Hospital services in many parts of Russia came under pressure amidst increased patient numbers and poor facilities as the pandemic hit.
+The strain was particularly heavy in the country's capital, Moscow, despite that they were more equipped than any other region countrywide, but also experienced by far the highest patient numbers.
 To alleviate this strain, the local Moscow government started the construction of temporary hospitals in the suburbs of Moscow in mid-2020, mostly near existing large clinics.
 Most buildings were not converted from existing infrastructure, but built from scratch.
-By late-October 2020, Moscow has around 50 temporary hospitals in operation, providing 3000 beds.
+By late-October 2020, Moscow had around 50 temporary hospitals in operation, providing 3000 beds.

 One of the few converted hospitals is located at the Krylatskoye Ice Palace, an indoor ice arena most known for hosting international ice skating tournaments, including the 2005 World Allround Speed Skating Championships.
-It was converted and began operations in October 2020, which now has a capacity of 1300 beds.
+It was converted and began operations in October 2020, and subsequently had a capacity of 1300 beds.